getnamo/TensorFlow-Unreal/README.md

 ## Limitations

-Currently only has a working build for Windows platform.
+There is currently only a working build for the Windows platform.

 [Mac OS issue#10 tracking](https://github.com/getnamo/tensorflow-ue4/issues/10)